 Martial arts is a great way to develop some competitiveness.
-When I’m sparing, if I don’t compete, I’m going to get kicked in the face and possibly get knocked out.
+When I’m sparing, if I don’t compete, I will get kicked in the face and possibly get knocked out.
 I actually did get knocked out when I tested for my red belt, which wasn’t enjoyable.
-Competition is great because you’re going to lose at some point, and you learn a lot when you lose.
+Competition is great because you’ll lose at some point, and you learn a lot when you lose.

 This is probably going to be how martial arts impact my finances in the biggest way.
 There’s no telling how much money I might save by avoiding medical bills if I continue to train into old age and stay as healthy as I can.
-I need to get better about what I eat, but if I didn’t train each week, I’d already been much worse off regarding my health.
+I need to get better about what I eat, but I’d already been much worse off regarding my health if I didn't train each week.

 8. New Skills

 Last but not least, martial arts teaches me new skills that I could use to make money.
 If I wanted to, I could open my own school, become a bodyguard, trying to become a stunt double on movies, or even create my own martial arts instructional content and monetize it on the internet.
 There are loads of ways I could make money using the skills I’ve learned in martial arts.

 Not only could I make money from the skills I’ve learned, but I can also better protect myself from someone trying to rob me.

 Could You Get all these Benefits for Free?

 Most of the benefits I’ve listed are things you could gain by doing other things besides martial arts.
 You can even do martial arts for free if you try hard enough.
 There are a lot of videos online that teach most of what I’ve learned from my school.
 I like the class's social aspect, though, and you cannot spar with anyone in real life if you’re watching videos.